GeneStat/Literature-Review/README.md

 4. Kampers, L. F. C. *et al*.
 From Innovation to Application: Bridging the Valley of Death in Industrial Biotechnology. **Trends Biotechnol**.
 39, 1240–1242 (2021). doi: [10.1016/j.tibtech.2021.04.010](https://doi.org/10.1016/j.tibtech.2021.04.010)

     Although this is not even a research article paper, I added it here because I think it is crucial for us, a loosely connected virtual team.
 We want to do something innovative as well as in an open way.
 Sooner or later, financial supporting will be a critical problem, which could affect some of our decisions.
 So, keep caution and keep thinking about what value we could create and transfer, and then we should go further.

+5. Kleanthous, S. *et al*.
+Perception of fairness in algorithmic decisions: Future developers’ perspective. **Patterns**.
+0, 100380 (2021). doi: [10.1016/j.patter.2021.100380](https://doi.org/10.1016/j.patter.2021.100380)

+    In this beginning month of our literature review journey, I tend to add some papers which may be helpful for us to build up our principles and core values.
+This research article is such an interesting example of judging algorithms in a scientific research way.
+Keeping being good but not evil is not an easy thing.

+6. Paullada, A. *et al*.
+Data and its (dis)contents: A survey of dataset development and use in machine learning research. **Patterns**.
+2, 100336 (2021).
+[10.1016/j.patter.2021.100336](https://doi.org/10.1016/j.patter.2021.100336)

+    Collecting and tidying up data is the first thing to do before we try statistical methods.
+This review provides information about dataset development and applications.